7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 The second product of the combustion reaction is water!

-Nobody talks about it because water is harmless.
 I guess a lot of people don’t even know this fact.

 Diesel is not pure carbon hydrate, and the air is not pure oxygen.